 New projects, calls for papers, residencies and other opportunities

 ClimateCultures is pleased to share invitations for artists, researchers or curators to participate or collaborate in events, publications or activities.
-These are posted here in the order we become aware of them (most recent at the top), rather than by event date or deadline for responses.
-Expired opportunities are deleted.
+But in January 2020 we will move these notices to our monthly newsletter, Re:Culture.

 To receive future opportunities — as well as news from other subscribers and our members, and a listing of talks, exhibitions, workshops, performances, and other events on creative responses to ecological and environmental topics — please do subscribe to our free newsletter.
 You’ll also be able to contribute your own items!

 If you know of opportunities that you’d like to see posted here, please use the form on the Contact ClimateCultures page.

 Deadline 27th February 2020 – UK Climate Resilience Programme: Living with Climate Uncertainty

 UK Research and Innovation (UKRI) is inviting proposals to the UK Climate Resilience programme, a collaboration between UKRI and the Met Office which aims to draw together fragmented climate research and expertise and deliver robust, multi- and inter-disciplinary climate risk and adaptation research to ensuring the UK is resilient to climate variability and change and powerfully positioned to exploit the opportunities of adaptation and green growth.
 Applications are anticipated to be led by arts and humanities colleagues but to include researchers from the natural, physical, engineering, health, and social sciences where appropriate.